AresMUSH/aresmush.com/tutorials/config/website.md

 The route must match the **internal coded route name** used by the web portal.
 This is often **not** the same as the URL you see in the browser.
 For example, the character gallery is http://somegame.com/chars but the route is named 'characters'.
 You can get a complete list of routes by going to http://YOUR_WEB_PORTAL/routes.
 If the one you want isn't listed, just [ask for help](/feedback.html).
 {% endnote %}

-Some routes, notably help-topic and wiki-page, require you to specify an identifier matching the help topic name or wiki page name.
+Some routes, notably help-topic and wiki-page, require you to specify a model identifier matching the help topic name or wiki page name.
 For example:

     - title: Getting Started
       route: wiki-page
       id: getting_started

+A few routes, notably the theme config files, require multiple model IDs.
+For these, use the `ids` parameter.
+For example:

+    - title: Custom Styles
+      route: textfile
+      ids:
+        - style
+        - custom_style.scss

 ### External URLs